Dear laser cutting lover,

 Pros and Cons:Pros: The laser cutting technology is fast and time saving.
 It is a great alternative for the strenuous hand-work which can take ages to finish.
 This is an instance where you will appreciate technology replacing the hand-made.
 Plus, laser cutting provides a clean final work which can be very tricky and sometimes hard to achieve by hand.
 In addition, it is amazing how various types of technologies can intertwine and combine together to produce new functional and artistic objects, and how a simple design using computer software can transform things.

 It is of a great help when you want to make a unique object that is only your own, or an object that you have in your head, but is not available at your hand reach.
 You will also feel great as you will turn into a maker who can make interesting objects.

 Cons: laser cutting is very costly if you want to do detailed and large work.
 In contrast, handmade cutting takes so many hours of labour, which might be costlier; and precision might be hard to achieve.
 Additionally, it can be hard to achieve your concepts if you are not design software friendly; in this case you might want to hire a designer.

 Both the traditional and digital methods can fail.
 If you are hand cutting or engraving, you are making cuts into the material.
 Therefore, once a mistake is done, it is irreversible.
 Same can apply for laser cutting.
 For example, your engraving can fail if your design is not carefully prepared for the machine, or if it is not read properly by the machine.

 I will post here the challenges I had designing and fabricating my object so you can avoid or know how to overcome similar challenges that might arise.

 My third challenge was the type of font I needed: Arabic calligraphy.
 It took me hours of unfruitful research.
-I was finally able to download the fonts I need from Adobe anduse Kufic and apply it to my design.
+I was finally able to download the fonts I needed from Adobe and used Kufic and apply it to my design.

 A reference that you will benefit from: